 Some of our speech-language therapists have training in highly specialized voice therapy for distinct patient needs.
 For example, the Ronny Schwartz Center offers custom voice therapy for people who use their voices professionally, including singers, radio personalities and teachers.

 We also offer a certified program for people with Parkinson’s Disease called Lee Silverman Voice Treatment (also known as LSVT LOUD), which has been proven to help people with Parkinson’s improve their voice quality, articulation and vocal intensity.
+We also offer transgender voice, speech and communication program.

 One of our most critical bodily functions is swallowing, an act many of us take for granted as a “simple” automatic process that allows us to enjoy food and drink.
 However, any impairment in our mouth or throat that affects our ability to swallow can cause serious health problems, including dehydration, malnutrition and choking.